Tentacles of the North

 In the Tentacles of the North is a 1926 American silent adventure film directed by Louis Chaudet and starring Gaston Glass, Alice Calhoun and Joseph W. Girard.
-Two ships, on a journey lead by Captin Van Horn, become trapped in ice in the Arctic Ocean.
+Two ships, on a journey led by Captain Van Horn, become trapped in ice in the Arctic Ocean.
 The crews have to abandon their cargo from whaling, and go out searching for a group of migrating eskimos.
 This is their only chance at survival.
 It was based on a story by James Oliver Curwood.